dasu5/-OAuth-2.0-Framework-and-Social-Login/FileUploader/README.md

 -gmail account

-#Running:
+# Running:

 -Clone the project or download the zip file.

--run using "gradle run"
+-run using "gradle run".

 -Once you run the project, it will create a /token folder inside the porject and token will be stored in there.

 -When you want to run the program again, you need to delete the previously created /token folder and run again.

-#Blog URL:
+# Blog URL:

 https://medium.com/@dasunianupama/oauth-2-0-framework-and-social-login-10fecb09f91a